 On January 2, 2013, President Obama signed the "American Taxpayer Relief Act" ("ATRA").
 Amongst other things, ATRA extends the Research and Experimentation credit ("R&E) which expired at the end of 2011 through 2013 and 2014, respectively.
 Under Accounting Standards Codification ("ASC") 740, "Income Taxes", the effects of the new legislation are recognized upon enactment, which is when the President signs a tax bill into law.
 Although the extenders are effective retroactively for 2012, the Company can only consider currently enacted tax law as of the balance sheet date in determining current and deferred taxes.
-The Company will recognize these retroactive tax effects for 2012 R&E and the tax effect for 2013 R&E in the 2013 financial statements.
+The Company recognized these retroactive tax effects for 2012 R&E and the tax effect for 2013 R&E in the 2013 financial statements.
 The impact of the ATRA on the consolidated statement of operations for the year ended December 31, 2012 resulted in a decrease in the income tax benefit of approximately \$0.4 million.
-There is no material effect on the Company's financial position, liquidity or capital resources.
-During the quarter ended March 31, 2013, the Company will recognize the \$0.4 million R&E credit from 2012 as a reduction in the March 31, 2013 quarterly provision for income taxes.
+There is no material effect on the Company's financial position, liquidity or capital resources